ernitron/rename.py/README.md

       -T, --timestamp       prefix with timestamp of file access time -v, --verbose         verbose output

             Examples:
             rename.py --skip start_of_file --skip 5 --contains This --replace That --number --suffix .mp3 --force
             would rename a file like: start_of_file1234_Take_This.mp3
                          into: 01-Take_That.mp3

             rename.py -k start_of_file -p '/This/That/' -k 5 -n -x mp3 -f
             rename.py -k start_of_file -p This -r That -k 5 -n -x mp3 -f
             would do the same

-Sorry but I have nothing to do, did you try with some flags?

 The Pattern and Sub can be REGULAR Expression as they will be feeded into python re.sub(pattern, sub, string)